milesj/babel-plugin-typescript-to-proptypes/README.md

 A Babel plugin to generate React PropTypes from TypeScript interfaces or type aliases.

+> Does not support converting type references (as Babel has no type information) without the
+> `typeCheck` option being enabled.

 ## Examples

 Supports class components that define generic props.